-A blown head gasket can lead to repairs to the tune of $1000 to $3000.
+So, A blown head gasket can lead to repairs to the tune of $1000 to $3000.

 Here is a compilation of head gasket symptoms that you should check out.

-Blown Head Gasket Symptoms #1: Chronic Engine Overheating:
+Head Gasket Symptoms #1: Chronic Engine Overheating:

 Blown Head Gasket Symptoms #2: Significant Drop in Coolant Level:

 Check the engine coolant level.
 If it has dropped suddenly, then there is a possibility that the head gasket has blown up.

 Blown Head Gasket Symptoms #4: White Smoke from Exhaust Pipe:

 If you notice sweet smelling white smoke along with water droplets from the exhaust pipe, then you could have a blown head gasket.

 Blown Head Gasket Symptoms #5: Popping of Coolant Overflow Tank Cap:

 If you remove the tank cap and it makes a popping sound, that could mean the cooling system is still pressurized even after engine has shutdown.
-This is a clear blown head gasket symptom.
+This is a clear leaking head gasket symptom.